Shining a playful light

 Gentle Mentals are anthropomorphic animals with real issues.
 But in many ways they’re also therapy animals.
 They allow us as humans to step back, relate and see mental illness without judgment.
 They carry the burden of the label so we don’t have to.
 The best part is that they don’t mind because they’re not real.
 We’re a cruelty-free zone here.

 Our award winning animated short received recognition at the United Nations of Geneva, Switzerland.
 And has been showcased at 18 film festivals around the world.

-Mental illness affects one in four people.
+Mental illness affects 1 in 4 people.